 not a professional engineer, the loss of pilot friends and other life

 experiences prompted Nick to design the airplane to the best of his abilities,

-calculations being checked over and over.
-This meant building and
+calculations being checked over and over, professional engineers being consulted

-rebuilding many parts.
-Every part of the plane was re-drawn no less than
+processes were fine-tuned.
+Every part of the plane was re-drawn no less

-three times, sometimes as much as 12 times.
-"X-Plane" was a valuable tool
+than three times, sometimes as much as 12 times.
+"X-Plane" was a valuable